apache/accumulo-website/_docs-2-0/administration/in-depth-install.md

 properly for all machines participating in the cluster.
 DNS can be a confusing source of errors.

-### Configure accumulo-site.xml
+### Configure accumulo.properties

-Specify appropriate values for the following properties in `accumulo-site.xml`:
+Specify appropriate values for the following properties in `accumulo.properties`:

 * [instance.zookeeper.host] - Enables Accumulo to find ZooKeeper.
 Accumulo uses ZooKeeper to coordinate settings between processes and helps finalize TabletServer failure.
 * [instance.secret] - The instance needs a secret to enable secure communication between servers.
-  Configure your secret and make sure that the `accumulo-site.xml` file is not readable to other users.
+  Configure your secret and make sure that the `accumulo.properties` file is not readable to other users.
   For alternatives to storing the [instance.secret] in plaintext, please read the [Sensitive Configuration Values](#sensitive-configuration-values) section.